-1 4.2 Agriculture establishment causes up to 61% SOC losses
+4.2 Agriculture establishment causes up to 61 % SOC losses

-2 In comparison to a large pool of studies on this land-use conversion conducted in the tropics, 3 the SOC losses detected here for the different climate zones were at the higher end (50-61%).
-Results from two meta-analyses report SOC stock decreases on average between 4 5 18% (Powers et al., 2011) and 25% (Don et al., 2011) for this land-use conversion in the tropics.
-Powers et al. (2011) however report that large SOC losses are possible (to a 6 7 maximum of 76%), but the losses depend on the clay mineralogy and precipitation regimes.
-8 Nevertheless, in our study we measured significant decreases in SOC stocks irrespective of 9 soil type and precipitation regimes.
+In comparison to a large pool of studies on this land-use conversion conducted in the tropics, the SOC losses detected here for the different climate zones were at the higher end (50-61%).
+Results from two meta-analyses report SOC stock decreases on average between 18% (Powers et al., 2011) and 25% (Don et al., 2011) for this land-use conversion in the tropics.
+Powers et al. (2011) however report that large SOC losses are possible (to a maximum of 76%), but the losses depend on the clay mineralogy and precipitation regimes.
+Nevertheless, in our study we measured significant decreases in SOC stocks irrespective of soil type and precipitation regimes.
 We primarily attribute these large SOC losses to the frequent tilling and low organic matter inputs.
-Tillage exposes SOC to microbial activity 10 through the destruction of aggregates which as a result makes SOC complexes vulnerable to 11 12 decomposition (Six, et al., 2002; Mangalassery et al., 2013).
-Furthermore, fine grained 13 particles (such as clay) and associated organic matter can also be lost through soil erosion, runoff and leaching (Gonzalez and Laird, 2003) due to a lack of soil protection measures 14 especially following plowing at the onset of the monsoon (Dourte et al., 2012).
-Associated 15 with the erosional clay losses is a corresponding reduction of the soil's carbon storage 16 17 potential.
-However, since all our plots were established on flat to gentle slopes, and because we were only on-site for one day we did not measure soil erosion.
-18
+Tillage exposes SOC to microbial activity through the destruction of aggregates which as a result makes SOC complexes vulnerable to decomposition (Six et al., 2002; Mangalassery et al., 2013).
+Furthermore, SOC stocks in agriculture systems can also be lost through erosion, runoff and leaching due to a lack of soil protection measures (Lal, 2003).
+However since all our plots were established on gentle slopes, erosion is of minor importance.